10.2. Command-Line variable=value Build Variables

 % scons -Q debug=1

 SCons provides an ARGUMENTS dictionary that stores all of the variable=value assignments from the command line.
 This allows you to modify aspects of your build in response to specifications on the command line.
-(Note that unless you want to require a variable always be specified you probably want to use the Python dictionary get method, which allows you to designate a default value to be used if there is no specification on the command line.)

 The following code sets the $CCFLAGS construction variable in response to the debug flag being set in the ARGUMENTS dictionary: